 We do not require dog training experience, just a willingness to learn

-You’ll attend obedience classes at PAWS National Headquarters
+You’ll attend obedience classes taught by a PAWS Representative

 We’ll provide a team of support for you and your PAWS Dog

 As you join PAWS on this journey, we want you to know we’re partnering with you from the beginning, every step of the way.

 At the PAWS Dog Volunteer orientation or shortly afterwards, you’ll be contacted by PAWS to arrange a home visit.
 This is our opportunity to answer any additional questions you have and see the environment the dog will be living in.
 We’re checking to see that it’s a safe, pet-friendly environment.
 It also allows us to give advice about feeding, crating and letting the dog out as you prepare to host a PAWS Mama or Papa Dog, or a Foster Puppy.

 Please note: PAWS’ goal is to have a safe environment for our volunteers.
 In order to ensure that, PAWS conducts a criminal history background check for all prospective PAWS’ volunteers.